 Table of contents:

-Our MissionOur ReportsOur Advisory CommitteesAdvisory CouncilAnnual Report Advisory CommitteeSenior Report Advisory CommitteeHealth of Women and Children Report Advisory CommitteeHealth of Those Who Have Served Report Advisory Committee
+Our MissionOur ReportsOur Advisory CommitteesAdvisory CouncilAnnual Report Advisory CommitteeSenior Report Advisory CommitteeHealth of Women and Children Report Advisory CommitteeHealth of Those Who Have Served Report Advisory CommitteeHealth Disparities Report Advisory Committee

-Our Model and MethodologyIntroductionRankingsMeasures, Weights and DirectionMeasures Selection and ChangesData Sources and Measures
+Our Model and MethodologyIntroductionRankingsMeasures, Weights and DirectionMeasures Selection and ChangesData SourcesDisparity Measures Methodology

-The overall ranking is the ordering of each state according to its overall score.
-A state’s overall score is calculated by adding the products of the score for each core measure multiplied by its assigned weight and by the direction of its correlation with overall health.
-If a value is not available for a state for the current edition, the value for the measure from a prior edition is used.
-If no value is available for the prior year, the state’s score for the measure is set to zero in the Annual Report and Senior Report and assigned the weight for the measure.
-For the Health of Women and Children Report, if a value is missing for a measure from the prior edition, no score is assigned to the measure and weights for the remaining measures in the model category are increased by the weight of the missing measure.
-For measure weights, see Measures, Weights and Direction.
+The state health rankings are the ordering of the states according to their overall scores.
+A state’s overall score is calculated by adding the products of the score for each ranked measure multiplied by its assigned weight and impact (positive or negative) on health.
+If a state value is not available for a measure in an edition, the value from a prior edition is used.
+If no value is available for the prior year, the state’s score for the measure is set to zero.
+For model category and measure weights, see Measures, Weights and Direction.
 It’s important to note that the rankings are a relative measure of health.
 Not all changes in rank translate into actual declines or improvements in health.

-Data presented in America’s Health Rankings® Reports are aggregated at the state level and cannot be used to make inferences at the individual level.
+Data presented in America’s Health Rankings® reports are aggregated at the state level and cannot be used to make inferences at the individual level.
 The edition year reflects the year the report was released.
 The data in each report are compiled from many different data sources and are referenced by the year the data were collected.
 For some measures, multiple years of data are combined to have sufficient sample size.
 Values and rankings from prior years are updated on our website to reflect known errors or updates from the reporting source.
-Error bars on graphs represent the 95 percent confidence interval.
+Error bars on graphs represent the 95% confidence interval.